The Hard Problem

 - Tuesday, August 20 at 6:45pm: Join us for free, first read-thru of The Hard Problem.
 For who are new to us, this is a Part of the Art Series event where you get to be a fly on the wall for the very first rehearsal, hearing the cast read the play aloud for the first time together.
 It’s a lot of fun, and you get a glass of wine and the chance to mix and mingle with the cast on a break.
 RSVP to firstname.lastname@example.org

 - Saturday, Sept.
-14 at 6:45pm: Opening Night Pre-Show Discussion with the director and designers.
+14 at 6:45pm: Opening Night Pre-Show Discussion with the director Rebecca Greene Udden and designers Eric Marsh and Victoria Gist.
 Free.

 - Sunday, September 22: Following the matinee, join us for a discussion with actors from the production and members of the Institute of Noetic Sciences (IONS) Houston for a discussion of the central philosophical issue of the play–the “Hard Problem” in the study of consciousness–and its incorporation into the play’s dramatic conflicts.
 The discussion will be moderated by Dr. Mark Ryan, representing IONS-Houston.

 Sunday, September 29: Following the matinee, John Lienhard, originator of The Engines of Our Ingenuity and Prof. Emeritus of Engineering and of History at the University of Houston, will give a post-show talk followed by an open discussion with the artists and audience.